gknam/pubmed-top-authors/README.md

 Data pre-fetching is run in the background.
 The following download-[**ETL**](https://en.wikipedia.org/wiki/Extract,_transform,_load) cycle continues until all update is finished.

 If the server is killed and resumed, update will resume from the last-fetched XML file.
-Once all data are pre-fetched, updates are checked every 10 minutes.
+Once all data are pre-fetched, updates are checked for every 10 minutes.

 ### 2.2.1.1.
 Download